timothebot/lacy/README.md

 Lacy is a z inspired cd alternative.
 It aims to make navigating easier for lazy people.

 > Lacy is WIP!
 Please report any issues you encounter.
 Don't expect it to work perfectly yet.
-> (I'm using it daily, it won't break/harm your system, but will sometimes throw an error)
+> (I'm using it daily, it won't break/harm your system, but will sometimes throw an error... working on it)

 ## Examples